-The most unique aspect of these new additions to The Haunted Mansion are that they will be open for guests’ enjoyment and don’t require any additional FastPasses or even waiting in line.
+The unique aspect of these new additions to The Haunted Mansion is that they will be open for Guests’ enjoyment and don’t require any additional FastPasses or even waiting in line.
 They’re part of an existing line for a classic Disney attraction that’s a must-do for almost every visitor to the Magic Kingdom.
 With long lines being the number one complaint of any theme park goer, no one can argue against creating additional entertainment in a previously *ahem* dead space.

-Throughout the opening today, guests were watched as they played in the new area, to allow Imagineers to improve on the flow and interaction in the coming weeks.
+Guests were watched throughout the opening today as they played in the new area to allow Imagineers to improve on the flow and interaction in the coming weeks.
 After the soft opening ended, the state of the interactive crypts was being looked at by Disney employees.

 I was told the soft openings of the new Haunted Mansion interactive queue would continue for another couple of days, unannounced and unscheduled.
 After that, the area will return to an “adjust” phase until it officially opens within a few weeks, likely at the same time as the unveiling of the new Hitchhiking Ghost effect at the end of the ride.